The A-Team (film): Cancelled sequel

 Neeson, Cooper, Copley and Jackson originally expressed interest in doing a sequel.
-Joe Carnahan has expressed interest in directing a sequel and said it will depend on DVD and Blu-ray sales and rentals.
+Joe Carnahan expressed interest in directing a sequel and said it would depend on DVD and Blu-ray sales and rentals.
 On March 10, 2011, Cooper stated that the film had not generated enough revenue for there to be a sequel.
 This was confirmed by Liam Neeson in a webchat.
 Neeson later commented in early 2012 that he understood why the film was not successful: "I watched it about two months ago and I found it a little confusing and I was in the thing.
 I just couldn’t figure out who was who and what’s been done to him and why, a little bit."
 Later in 2013 Carnahan said on his Twitter account: "For the record guys and as much as I appreciate all the A-TEAM love.
 There will NOT be a sequel.
 It didn't make enough $$$ and that's that."